marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/acl.md

 {:toc}

 ## Scenario
-In this Packet Tracer lab, I will configure an extended access control list on a router.
-Access control lists are a series of rules applied to a router’s interface which determine if traffic is allowed into or blocked from your network.
+In this Packet Tracer lab, I will configure an extended ACL on a router.
+ACLs are a series of rules applied to a router’s interface which determine if traffic is allowed into or blocked from your network.
 These rules are used to permit or deny traffic based on various criteria such as IP addresses, protocol types, and port numbers.

-Access lists help filter harmful traffic from entering or leaving a network, enforces access control policies, and creates network segments that can isolate and contain network breaches.
+ACLs help filter harmful traffic from entering or leaving a network, enforces access control policies, and creates network segments that can isolate and contain network breaches.

 This is the network topology I will be using: